 We’re actually a regular company that earns revenue from a small stipend we add to the top of each contribution.
 So if you were to give $10, you’ll be charged $10.75. $10 goes to the beacon holder, and $0.75 to us.
 This contribution helps address homelessness on two levels: a $10 direct investment in a person mere meters from you, and a strategic $0.75 investment to help us help citygoers and the homeless in Jacksonville, Atlanta, Chicago and 96 other communities we hope to serve by 2022’s end.

 The stipend is on a sliding scale, with the % amount decreasing as the size of your contribution increases.
-GiveSafe also earns a commission from partnered merchants.
+GiveSafe also earns a commission from partnered merchants who see new sales.